climboid/elOneBuilder/README.md

 index2.html<br>
 index3.html<br>

-Each one of the index files points to the next one.<br>
+Each one of the index files has an anchor tag that surrounds the image and on click will take you to the next one.<br>
 ###Whats the catch?

 You need to have the following file/folder structure<br>